laurentyzheng/Web-PNG/README.md

-# Web PNG Verify and Concantenate
+# Web PNG Verify and Concatenate

 ## Multi-Threaded
 This program cURLs all valid PNG images in a website that are in fragments, creating a new image through concantenating algorithms that multipulates the IDAT PNG data.